What’s changed in the new IDPA rulebook?

 If a shooter runs the firearm empty while shooting in the open, a reload may be initiated on the way to cover.

 Flashlight rules have been defined.
 No weapon mounted lights allowed except for shooters with the use of only one hand.
 LEOs may use their firearm with a weapon mounted light, but may not turn on the light.
-They have to use a hand held light too.
+They will also have to use a hand held light.